YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - Tethered Jailbreak:  computer running the jailbreaking software, or the iOS device will not be able to boot at all.
 - Semi-tethered Jailbreak: can reboot, but will have an unpatched kernel.

+patch management: Making determinations about patch disposition for business systems.

 aLTEr attack: a fake eNodeB (the 4G cell tower), Man-in-The-Middle (MiTM)
 - <https://alter-attack.net/media/breaking_lte_on_layer_two.pdf>